Posted by & filed under Uncategorized.

 Prompted by a serious water crisis in Cape Town, I set out to explore songwriting as a response to anthropogenic environmental impact, broadly speaking.
 The aim was to both explore how songwriting might shed light on lived experience, and to make songwriting accessible to others by collaboratively sharing stories in this way.

-With this album I also back on a plethora of human and non-human encounters in a project which earned me a PhD from Aarhus University in 2023, and which was fundamentally inspired by the concept of “the Anthropocene.”
+With this album I also look back on a plethora of human and non-human encounters in a project which earned me a PhD from Aarhus University in 2023, and which was fundamentally inspired by the concept of “the Anthropocene.”
 A term suggesting that humankind has become a force wielding global geological impact.
 An Anthropocene moment is then the lived experience of going through a time when we realize that the present or future will be fundamentally different than we had hoped or imagined, because of the repercussions of the climate and biodiversity crises.

 These crises will continue to impact the planet for generations to come.
 Droughts, floods, sea level rise, wild weather events, and resulting changes to sense of place and identity will follow.
 We may find ourselves grieving the loss of certain animals and plants, the loss of stability and familiarity.
 We may indeed experience a feeling described by environmental philosopher Glenn Albrecht as solastalgia – when we feel homesick yet are still at home.